|(c) 2007-2016 Derek Logue/Once Fallen. No part of this website may be reproduced without expressed written consent of Once Fallen

 Residency restrictions have faced many legal challenges since they were first implemented.
-However, the highest
+However, the highest court

-and safety of the citizens of Iowa”… “A majority of the panel further concludes that the statute does not amount to
+health and safety of the citizens of Iowa”… “A majority of the panel further concludes that the statute does not amount to

 unconstitutional ex post facto punishment of persons who committed offenses prior to July 1, 2002, because the

-appellees have not established by the ‘clearest proof,’ as required by Supreme Court precedent, that the punitive
+appellees have not established by the ‘clearest proof,’ as required by Supreme Court precedent, that the punitive effect

-measure that protects health and safety.”
+protects health and safety.”

 In short, the 8th Circuit had followed the argument from Smith v.
 Doe (2003) and Kansas v.
 Hendricks (1997), two

 previous laws also finding sex offender laws are “non-punitive" in nature.
-In light of the research and experiences of
+In light of the research and experiences of a

 Some of the earliest court decisions came from the Iowa.
 In the Southern District of Iowa’s ruling of Doe v.
-Miller ,
+Miller , the

-also ruled “Residency restrictions are a severe restriction of the defendant’s liberty rights…defendant’s rights to substantive due process has
+restrictions are a severe restriction of the defendant’s liberty rights…defendant’s rights to substantive due process has

 been violated” Unfortunately, the Iowa Supreme Court overturned the lower court ruling .
 Of interesting note is

 Iowa’s Supreme Court denies the right to shelter as a fundamental right.